Consult our doctors online with eConsult (WEB GP)

 From 1 July 2019, all GP practices - including ours - will start to work together in ‘Primary Care Networks’ (PCNs), to share expertise and resources over wider geographical area.
 Please click on the link below for further information.

-IMPORTANT CHANGES TO YOUR INHALER PRESCRIPTION - SEE NEWS
+IMPORTANT CHANGES TO YOUR INHALER PRESCRIPTION

 To ensure safe clinical management of your respiratory condition/asthma, in line with current local and national guidance, changes are being made to your prescription for reliever inhales Usually blue inhalers, such as salbutamol/ventolin.